 Artak Ayunts has BA and MA degrees in Sociology from Yerevan State University.
 He also has an MA degree in Conflict Resolution from Bradford University, Peace Studies Department, United Kingdom.
-He completed his PhD studies at Yerevan State University in 2004 on the topic of Nagorno-Karabakh conflict.
-Currently he is a Tavitian Fellow at Fletcher School of Law and Diplomacy, Tufts University.
+He completed his PhD studies at Yerevan State University in 2004 on the topic of Nagorno-Karabakh conflict and was a Tavitian Fellow at Fletcher School of Law and Diplomacy, Tufts University.
 Prior to that he was the representative of the International Alert in Armenia.
 His research interests include Conflict Management, Peace Studies and Discourse Analysis.

 Arzu Geybullayeva is a regional analyst and blogger.
 She holds a Bachelor’s degree in International Relations from Bilkent University in Ankara, Turkey and a Master’s of Science degree in Global Politics from the London School of Economics and Political Science.